Actively Recruiting

 You will not qualify if you...

-- Previous surgery on the hip
+- Previous hip surgery

 - Moderate or severe hip osteoarthritis diagnosed by imaging

-- Neurological disease affecting the lower limbs
+- Neurological conditions affecting the lower limbs

-- Dominant lumbar spine disease
+- Dominant lumbar spine problems

 - Active rheumatic or systemic inflammatory diseases

-- Any contraindication to percutaneous electrolysis
+- Contraindications to percutaneous electrolysis

-- Fear of needles (belonephobia)
+- Fear of needles (Belonephobia)

 AI-Screening